Energy resources

 A better way to harness tidal power is a system of undersea turbines currently under test 15.
 The turbines are below the surface where they are unaffected by bad weather and placed in current streams at places where the tidal flows are enhanced by the underwater topography.
 They are free from the environmental concerns of off-shore wind farms as they have a low above-surface profile - no more objectionable than a large buoy.

-Solar power is useful for small users such as communications, but is too capital intensive to be a universal provider of electricity.
+Solar PV is useful for small users such as communications, but is too capital intensive to be a universal provider of electricity.
 The large surface area required means that only very light vehicles can be propelled and movement of heavy goods is not feasible.
 However, there are plans for a massive solar power initiative named "The Trans-Mediterranean Renewable Energy Cooperation" (TREC) which envisages the installation of massive solar thermal power plants in the North African deserts with transmission lines crossing the Mediterranean.

 Geothermal energy is obtained from hot rocks underground, often seen as as geysers and hot springs in volcanic regions.
 The prolific use of volcanic rocks in Iceland for district heating and power generation is unlikely to be repeated here, but there are buried heat resources that can be used for heating buildings.
 It requires water to be pumped through borehole circuits.
 As an example of this in the UK, a school in Cornwall is heated by this method.